Mt Kailash Kora during Saga Dawa Festival

 - Private Tour

-Saga Dawa Festival falls on 17th, June, 2019 in solar calendar.
+Saga Dawa Festival falls on 15th, April according to Tibetan Calendar.
 Mt Kailash rises from the Barkha plain like a giant four-sided 6714m chorten.
 During Saga Dawa Festival, hundreds of pilgrims clamour to watch the annual raising of the Tarboche flagpole.

 |Day||Route||Attractions & Activities|

 |1||Arrival in Lhasa (3680m)||Pick up and transfer to the hotel.|

 |2||Lhasa City||Potala Palace, Jokhang Temple, Barkhor Street, Tibetan Thangka Studio|

 |4||Lhasa - Gyantse - Shigatse||Yamdroktso Lake, Karola Glacier, Pelkor Chöde Monastery|

 |5||Shigatse - Tingri - Rongphu - EBC||Rongbuk Monastery, Everest Base Camp|